MonkWho/pfatt/README.md

     ```

 3. Extracting Certificates:
     Certificates can be extracted by the exploitation of the residential gateway to get a root shell.
-Here are instructions to do so with windows by [iwleonards](https://github.com/iwleonards/extract-mfg).
+Here are instructions to do so in windows by [iwleonards](https://github.com/iwleonards/extract-mfg).

     Be careful, you have sole responsibility for not bricking your residential gateway.